 The outboard hoses and cables or the transom gel coat can be damaged if the engine(s) are tilted to full up position or turned in the wrong direction.
 Turn the steering wheel completely to one direction or the other before tilting up to determined which direction is best for your boat.

 2.6 Engine Stop Switch

-Your Pursuit is equipped with an engine stop switch and lanyard located on the helm.
-For additional protection the engine well access door is also equipped with an engine stop switch.
-Do not enter the engine well area while the engines are running.
+Your Pursuit is equipped with an engine stop switch and lanyard.
 When the lanyard is pulled away, it will shut off the engines.